saharsa/purgehtml-es6/README.md

 # purgehtml-es6

-This npm library helps to remove html markup from template strings.
+This npm library helps to remove html markup from tagged templates.

 ## Getting Started